BLAKE’S PUBLIC SAFETY POLICY PLAN

 Key Policy Actions:

-• Targeted Infrastructure Investments in NYCHA and neglected areas such as lighting, sanitation, and public space upgrades.
+- Targeted infrastructure investments in NYCHA and neglected areas such as lighting, sanitation, and public space upgrades as well as investments in developing a stronger mental health infrastructure.

 POLICE ACCOUNTABILITY